ying-teaching/python-book/docs/ch13_nn/notes/nn.md

 ## Introduction

-The library implements back-propagation algorithm that is used to efficiently
+The library implements backpropagation algorithm that is used to efficiently

 - evaluate the gradient of
 - a loss function with respect to
 - the weights of
 - a neural network.

-It improves the NN accuracy by iteratively tuning the weights of the neural network to minize the loss function.
+It improves the NN accuracy by iteratively tuning the weights of the neural network to minimize the loss function.

-Back-propagation is the mathematical core of a DNN library like `PyTorch`.
+Backpropagation is the mathematical core of a DNN library like `PyTorch`.

 Let's see a simple lib named [Micrograd](https://github.com/karpathy/micrograd).

-### Back-propagation
+### Backpropagation

 A calculation can be expressed as a series of expressions.
 For example: